Herbert Wehner: Life

+The cooperation between the ex-Communist and the former member of the Nazi Party went well; Wehner even promised the CDU partners to stabilize the coalition by backing the implementation of a plurality voting system, which he later denoted as "nonsense".
 When the SPD assumed the reins of government under Chancellor Willy Brandt upon the 1969 federal election, Wehner became chairman of the SPD parliamentary faction.
 He was known as a hard disciplinarian who kept his members in line.
 When the CDU on 27 April 1972 waged a constructive vote of no confidence against Brandt, he ordered the SPD deputies not to participate in the ballot in order to exclude possible bribed dissidents.
 The opposing candidate Rainer Barzel failed to reach the absolute majority by two votes.
 After Brandt was re-elected in 1972, the relations between the two men cooled down during the 1973 oil crisis, when Wehner increasingly viewed the chancellor's policies as indecisive.
 In the course of the Guillaume Affair, he did not make great efforts to persuade Brandt to stay in office and promoted the chancellorship of Helmut Schmidt.

 Already Father of the House from 1980, Wehner did not seek re-election in 1983, after the social-liberal coalition had finally broken up.
 He retired to Bonn, where he died in 1990 at the age of 83 after a long illness, suffering from Diabetes mellitus and Binswanger's disease.

 Rhetoric

-Wehner held an infamous reputation among members of the Bundestag (and the public) for his sharp, and often insulting, rhetoric towards MPs that disagreed with him.
+Wehner held an infamous reputation among members of the Bundestag and the public for his sharp and often insulting rhetoric towards MPs that disagreed with him.
 His remarks about political opponents often revolved around insulting word plays with their respective last names.
-One notable exception is his pejorative neologism "Düffeldoffel" which he used to insult Helmut Kohl.
-His sharp comments would not stop at his own party either: When the SPD-MP Franz Josef Zebisch complained about how the alphabetic seating order in the Bundestag in the 1960s left him at the back of the room, Wehner told him to just rename himself to “Comrade Asshole”.
+One notable exception is his pejorative neologism Düffeldoffel, which he used to insult Helmut Kohl.
+His sharp comments would not stop at his own party either.
+When the SPD MP Franz Josef Zebisch complained about how the alphabetic seating order in the Bundestag in the 1960s left him at the back of the room, Wehner told him to just rename himself to "Comrade Asshole".

 German media occasionally depicts Wehner and CSU-politician Franz Josef Strauß to have been political rivals as both had highly influential yet never the highest positions within their respective parties and Strauß was also known for a fierce albeit less personally insulting rhetoric.
 Wehner's reception across the aisle among CDU/CSU politicians was mostly negative due to his rhetoric.
 However, CDU politician Heiner Geißler acknowledged Wehner's uncompromising style of standing up for his party's positions as "the biggest parliamentary howitzer of all time".